gregorias/anki-image-scaler/README.md

 # Anki Image Scaler

 An Anki plugin that scales images during editing.
-This plugin sets CSS `max-height` property of all images in a note field to the desired value.
+This plugin sets CSS `max-height` property (configurable) of all images in a note field to the desired value.

 <p align="center">
   <img src="images/dune-scale.gif" height="350px"/>